Editorial Review Triage Team#

 Updating reviews & contributors using GitHub actions#

-The issue review team can also, as they wish update packages and reviewers on the website by enabling the update_reviews and update_contributors workflow.
-Or by simply merging an open PR as the action will run every few days submitting a new pull request.
+The issue review team can also, as they wish, update packages and reviewers on the website by enabling the update_reviews and update_contributors workflow.
+Alternatively, you can merge an open PR, which will run the action every few days and submit a new pull request.

 To do this: